 - They will be hunting dogs or athletes.

 It is ok to not neuter your dog in these cases.
 Dogs that participate in shows will need to show all of their parts.
-Also, active hunting dogs or athletes will need high testosterone levels to perform well.

 If you’re an active pet owner who loves to hike and plan to have your Golden Retriever hike with you for many years to come, then it’s best not to neuter them.

 Some canines are very aggressive.
 Dog owners with young kids may consider neutering their male pooch.
 After the procedure, watch their behavior very closely.
 If they are still showing aggressive behavior, it could be due to stress or anxiety.

 Playing and chewing on dog toys can help to alleviate any build-up stress or anxiety.

 Let’s start with the pros.
 Neutering your dog has many positive medical and behavioral benefits.

 - Neutering your male dogs help to prevent certain types of cancer and some prostate problems.
 Neutered dogs suffer fewer enlarged prostate cases and infections.
 Both enlarged prostate and infections are expensive to treat.